steven-edwards/refuge4men/about.md

 ---
 title: About Us
-subtitle: This is an optional subtitle.
+subtitle: Optional subtitle.
 It can be used to describe what this page is about.
-img_path: images/about.jpg
+img_path: "/images/aboutUs.jpeg"
 layout: page
 menu:
   main: